hchiba1/rdf-misc/README.md

 3213
 ```

-You can also use FILTER at the SPARQL level to extract the subset.
+You can also use FILTER at the SPARQL level to extract the subset (see
+`orphanet_filter.rq`).

 ## Installation
 `spang2` requires `node` (version >= 12).